 If your client has an established brand presence, consider running an SEO audit and a social media audit.
 By conducting these exercises, you’ll understand:

 What type of content has historically performed well

 This will give you comprehensive overviews of what’s happening and will point to any areas for improvement.
 By evaluating what’s working (or what isn’t), you’ll be in the position to make specific and informed decisions.

 Agency Tip: As part of your client’s overall marketing strategy, conduct audits at regular intervals (such as monthly or weekly, depending on your client’s goals).
 That way, you’ll keep an eye on notable progress or any overlooked issues.

 Use Keyword Optimization

-Agency Tip: To maximize your client’s inbound marketing strategy, be sure to use different types of keywords.
+Agency Tip: To maximize your client’s inbound marketing strategy, be sure to use different types of keywords, including dividing keywords by user search intent.
 That way, you’ll cover all possible bases and increase the likelihood of your client’s brand being found by the right audience.

 Acquire Relevant, Reputable Backlinks

 After you’ve created amazing content, it’s important to maximize its traction as much as possible.
 The more traffic it receives, the higher the chances of improving brand awareness and conversion.
 Consider reaching out to other reputable, high-traffic websites for backlink opportunities or even guest posts.
 One credible backlink will go a long way to increase website traffic and brand visibility.